Samsung suffers German court setback in Apple battle

-SEOUL A German court ruled against Samsung Electronics Co (005930.KS) in a patent suit versus Apple (AAPL.O), another leg in a long legal battle as the two technology giants jostle for top spot in the booming smartphone and tablet markets.
+SEOUL A German court ruled against Samsung Electronics Co in a patent suit versus Apple, another leg in a long legal battle as the two technology giants jostle for top spot in the booming smartphone and tablet markets.

 Samsung, which passed Apple in the third quarter as the world's top maker of smartphones, is locked in a bruising patent tussle with the U.S. firm in some 10 countries from the United States to Australia, France and Japan.